-The touch of the Son of Man cleanses a leper – The forbidden contact does not render Jesus “unclean” – Mark 1:40-45.
+The touch of Jesus cleansed a leper, and the forbidden contact did not render him “unclean” – Mark 1:40-45.

-Leprosy was a skin ailment, one of the most feared afflictions in the ancient world and dreaded in Israel.
-Contracting leprosy meant inevitable death preceded by extended periods of isolation from family, home, and society for however many miserable years remained in the life of the illness’ victim.
-Most ominous for a leper was his or her exclusion from the religious institutions and rituals of Israel.
+Leprosy was a skin ailment and one of the most feared afflictions in the ancient world.
+Contracting it meant inevitable death after an extended period of suffering and isolation from one’s family, home, and society for the remaining years of the victim’s life, and most ominously for Jews was their exclusion from the religious life of Israel.

-(Mark 1:40-45) – “And there cometh unto him a leper beseeching him and kneeling — saying unto him — If thou be willing, thou canst cleanse me; and, moved with compassion, he stretched forth the hand and touched him, and saith unto him — I am willing, Be cleansed! and, straightway, the leprosy departed from him and he was cleansed; and, strictly charging him, straightway, he urged him forth; and saith unto him — Mind! unto no one say aught — but withdraw thyself, show unto the priest and offer for thy cleansing what things Moses enjoined for a witness unto them.
-But he, going forth, began to be proclaiming many things and blazing abroad the story, so that no longer was it possible for him, openly, into a city to enter — but, outside, in desert places was he, and they were coming unto him from every quarter” – (The Emphasized Bible – Parallel passages: Matthew 8:1-4, Luke 5:12-14).
+- (Mark 1:40-45) – “And there came to him a leper beseeching him and kneeling, saying to him, If you be willing, you can cleanse me; and moved with compassion, he stretched forth the hand and touched him, and said to him, I am willing, Be cleansed!
+And straightway, leprosy departed from him, and he was cleansed; and strictly charging him, straightway, he urged him forth; and said to him, Mind, to no one say aught, but withdraw yourself, show to the priest and offer for your cleansing what things Moses enjoined for a witness to them.
+But he, going forth, began to be proclaiming many things and blazing abroad the story, so that no longer was it possible for him, openly, into a city to enter but outside in desert places was he, and they were coming to him from every quarter” – (Parallel passages: Matthew 8:1-4, Luke 5:12-14).

-Lepers lived out their miserable existence as outcasts, their “unclean” status prohibited entrance to Jerusalem and the Temple where atonement for sins was made.
-Thus, they were excluded from the rituals and the spiritual life of the covenant community, cut off from the presence and forgiveness of God.
+Lepers were outcasts, and their “unclean” status prohibited them from entering Jerusalem and the Temple where atonement for sin was made.
+They were excluded from the spiritual life of the covenant community and cut off from the presence and forgiveness of God.

-The Torah required a leper to maintain a repugnant appearance, to bare his head, and to announce his approach and presence to others.
-The rule in Second Temple Judaism was for a leper to remain at least fifty paces from others, as proscribed in the book of Leviticus:
+Lepers were required to maintain a repugnant appearance, bare their heads, and announce their presence.
+The rule in Second Temple Judaism was for the leprous person to remain at least fifty paces from others:

-In our story, a leper approached Jesus.
-Precisely how close is not stated but it was near enough for Jesus to touch him; certainly, less than the fifty paces required by the rabbinic traditions.
-Unlike the rabbis, Jesus was moved with compassion at the leper’s plea.
+This leper approached Jesus near enough for physical contact, and certainly less than the fifty paces required by the rabbis.
+Regardless of the opinions of others, Jesus was moved with compassion by his plea.

-The sense of the Greek clause is more vivid than what is found in many English translations.
-The Greek reads – He “stretched out his hand and grabbed” the leper.
-This suggests a willing act done without hesitation.
-The Greek word rendered “grab” means not simply to “touch” but more accurately, to “take hold, grab, cling to” – (haptomai – Strong’s – #G680).
+The Greek clause reads, “he stretched out his hand and grabbed” the leper.
+This indicates a deliberate act done without hesitation.
+The word rendered “grab” means not simply to “touch,” but to “take hold, grab, cling to” – (haptomai – Strong’s – #G680).

-To touch a leper rendered any uninfected Israelite ritually impure – “Unclean” – which would necessitate undergoing the rituals required by the Torah to remedy the person’s defiled state.
-Apparently, this did not concern Jesus.
-This does not mean he disregarded the Law, but it does demonstrate his willingness to relativize its requirements when confronted with human needs.
+To touch any leper would render an Israelite ritually impure – “Unclean” – which then necessitated his undergoing the rituals required by the Torah to remedy the condition.
+But this did not concern Jesus.
+He did not disregard the Law, but he did relativize its requirements when confronted with a genuine human need.

-When a leper was cured, it was not said that he was “healed” but, rather, “cleansed.”
-When this leper approached Jesus, he asked to be “cleansed,” not healed.
-By default, being delivered of leprosy meant physical healing, however, much more is implied by “cleansed.”
-To be ritually “clean” enabled an individual to participate in Jewish society and in the religious life of the community.
+A cured leper was not “healed” but instead “cleansed,” and when this one approached Jesus, he asked to be “cleansed.”
+Being delivered of leprosy meant physical healing, but much more is implied by the word “cleansed.”
+To be ritually “clean” enabled this man once again to participate in the religious life of the community.

-Jesus ordered the cleansed leper to show himself to a priest for examination.
-Only a priest was authorized to examine a leper and declare him “clean” (see Leviticus Chapter 13).
-A leper was not officially “cleansed” and acceptable for reintegration into Jewish society until the process was complete.
-To order the leper to follow the required regulations was an act of compassion – The sooner this was done, the sooner the man could be restored as a member of the covenant community.
+Jesus ordered him to show himself to a priest for examination.
+Only a priest could declare that he was “clean.”
+To instruct the leper to follow the required regulations was an act of compassion.
+The sooner this was done, the sooner the man would be reintegrated into the covenant community.